About A Green Mouse

 A Green Mouse takes its name from the French nursery rhyme, ‘Une Souris Verte’.

-It began with a small collection of French and Spanish songs, before moving on to explore the extraordinary potential offered by youtube to link sound to words, images and video, and share freely accessible language practice for anyone interested.
+It began with a small collection of French and Spanish songs for young children, before moving on to explore the wonderful opportunity to link sound to words, images and video provided by youtube, and share freely accessible language practice for anyone interested.

 A Green Mouse has been producing short video clips in French and Spanish since August 2012.
 One of the very first was ‘Maggie and Billy at the River’.
 Maggie and Billy are real dogs, mother and son.
 Stories about them are the heart of this website, but there are many more resources which target specific topics and grammar points for beginner and intermediate students of any age, and many more are planned for the future.

 A Green Mouse was welcomed as a Content Partner on the Times Educational Supplement in September 2012, and is listed as an ‘Inspiring Project’ on Speak to the Future: A Green Mouse